PascalKleindienst/experimentum/example/README.md

 ~~~

 ## Database Schema
 After the framework is initialized with the `experimentum-quickstart` command, it is time to setup the needed database tables.
 By default the framework will use a *SQLite* database, but this can be changed in the `config/storage.json` configuration file *(more information can be found in the [documentation](https://pascalkleindienst.github.io/experimentum/configuration.html#storage-configuration))*.
-To create the tables run the following command:
+To (re-)create the tables run the following command, which will effectivly delete and then create all tables again:

 ~~~console
 $ python main.py migration:refresh